BaF molecules in neon ice: trapping, spectroscopy and optical control of electron spins

+The optical transitions observed in this work make it possible to control the electron spins in BaF:Ne using entirely optical means.
+We used the $X \, {}^2\Sigma,v=0 \to A \, {}^2\Pi_{1/2},v=0$ transition (hereafter referred to as ``$D1$'') to optically polarize the BaF valence electron spins, and then optically detect their precession in a magnetic field.
+Figure \ref{fig:optical_pumping} shows the dependence of fluorescence from a laser with intensity $I = 2.4$ kW/cm$^2$ on the laser polarization.
+A static magnetic field $\vec{B} = B_z \hat{z}$ with $B_z$ = 20 G was applied during this measurement.
+The polarization of the laser was varied between linear (0$^\circ$, 90$^\circ$, 180$^\circ$) and left (45$^\circ$, $\sigma_-$) or right (135$^\circ$, $\sigma_+$) circular by adjusting the angle of a quarter-waveplate.
+The dependence of fluorescence on the laser polarization was corrected for the birefringence of in-vacuum optics (see SM, Sec.\ C).
+The decrease in fluorescence observed for circularly versus linearly polarized light indicates optical pumping of the molecules into spin states that do not fluoresce in circularly polarized light.

+To confirm the creation of spin polarization, we illuminated the BaF:Ne sample with $\sigma_+$ $D1$ light, applied a continuous-wave rf magnetic field $\vec{B}_\mrm{rf} = B_x(t) \hat{x}$ perpendicular to the static field, and varied the rf frequency.
+When the rf $B$-field resonantly drives hyperfine transitions in BaF:Ne, repopulation of the dark states leads to revival of laser-induced fluorescence.
+The result therefore is an optically-detected spin resonance spectrum, as shown in the inset to Fig.~\ref{fig:esr}.

+The positions of peaks in the optically-detected spin resonance spectrum are plotted against static $B$-field values in Fig.\ \ref{fig:esr}.
+The solid lines in the figure are calculated transition frequencies for molecules whose internuclear axis is fixed and perpendicular to the static field (see SM, Sec.\ D).
+The clear agreement of the observed resonances with this calculation is strong evidence that the trapped BaF molecules are non-rotating and aligned parallel to the substrate.
+We note that similar orientation-locking effects have been reported in microwave electron spin resonance measurements on matrix-isolated molecules (e.g., \cite{Knight1971a,Brom1972,Weltner1995}).

+Equipped with means to optically polarize the BaF electron spins and read them out with high SNR, we performed pulsed rf spectroscopy of BaF:Ne.
+Figure \ref{fig:ramsey} shows an optically-detected hyperfine resonance using the double-pulse Ramsey method, measured to 10 kHz precision in 300 s.
+This measurement establishes that molecules trapped in inert ices can be spin-polarized in low magnetic fields and their spin transitions measured using lasers.

-In summary, we have trapped eEDM-sensitive BaF molecules in neon ice and studied them using laser-induced fluorescence spectroscopy.
-We have identified strong optical transitions and used them to discern details of the trapping environment of the molecules.
-We have also used the transitions identified in this work to optically manipulate the spins of trapped molecules.
-We anticipate that our observations will enable further investigations into the rich physics of trapped molecules in inert ices, and spark the development of novel precision searches for new physics.
+In summary, we have demonstrated stable trapping of BaF molecules in neon ice, mapped out their laser-induced fluorescence spectrum, and performed optically-controlled spin resonance measurements.
+In the process we have discovered nearly-unperturbed optical transitions and evidence that trapped molecules are locked in fixed orientations within neon ice.
+We anticipate that our work will unlock further investigations into the physics of trapped molecules in inert ices, and spark novel applications of trapped molecules to searches for new physics.